DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-Cedricsazon/README.md

     - First assume ¬p is true.
     - Then, show that ¬q is true.

-- Vacaous and Trivial Proof
+- Vacaous and Trivial Proof:
     - For Vacuous Proof, p is false because p→q must be true when p is false.
     - For Trivial Proof, q is true, it follows that p→q must also be true.

 #Week 4
 - Proof by Equivalence: